-A Colombian congressman Wednesday filed criminal charges against former President Alvaro Uribe for the former head of state’s alleged role in the formation of a paramilitary group in the 1990s.
+A congressman Wednesday filed criminal charges against former Colombia President Alvaro Uribe for his alleged role in the formation of a paramilitary group in the 1990s.

 The charges were based on testimonies of two ex-paramilitaries who claimed Uribe helped found the Bloque Metro of the AUC paramilitary organization, which he then allegedly ordered to carry out massacres and assassinations during his 2002-2010 tenure.